Bruguera’s Monument to New Immigrants installation, a work studied in the art history Ph.D. program at Bryn Mawr

 Ph.D. in History of Art

-About our Art History Ph.D.
+About our History of Art Ph.D.
 Program

 Bryn Mawr's Department of History of Art offers a Ph.D. degree in art history from late antiquity through the present.
 An M.A. degree is obtained in the process of doing work toward the Ph.D..
 History of Art is one of three independent departments that comprise the interdisciplinary Graduate Group in Archaeology, Classics, and History of Art